danielafriyie/raccy/docs/raccy/architecture.rst

 CrawlerWorker
 --------------

-Fetches item web pages and scrapes or extract data from them and enqueues the data in **DatabaseScheduler**
+Fetches item web pages and scrapes or extract data from them and enqueues the data in **DatabaseQueue**

-DatabaseScheduler
+DatabaseQueue
 ------------------

 Receives scraped item data from **CrawlerWorker(s)** and enques them for feeding them to **DatabaseWorker**.